sfc-gh-agavic/snowflake-temp-rbac/README.md

    snow streamlit deploy --role rbac_app_role --replace
    ```

-4. The app will be deployed to your configured Snowflake account and accessible through the Snowflake web interface.
+3. The app will be deployed to your configured Snowflake account and accessible through the Snowflake web interface.

+4. Grant additional users to the application by granting role rbac_app_role
+GRANT ROLE rbac_app_role TO ROLE admin_group;
+GRANT ROLE rbac_app_role TO USER username;

 ### Troubleshooting Deployment